todd-skelton/chase-sets/domains/marketplace/docs/terminology-and-definitions.md

 - **Currency & Unit**: how currency and Version units display together.
 - **Liquidity**: how to show depth, spread, and time-to-sell in a buyer-friendly way.
 - **Speed to Sale**: expected time for an offer or listing to complete.
-- **Preview**: “what you’ll pay / what you’ll receive” before confirming.
+- **Preview**: â€œwhat youâ€™ll pay / what youâ€™ll receiveâ€ before confirming.
 - **Matching Rules**: clear, user-facing explanation of how offers and listings pair.
 - **Settlement Window**: how long between a sale and payment/fulfillment start.